pafoster/refs.txt/README.md

 2. Items without a priority and not marked complete
 3. Items marked complete

 Lines in refs.txt are intentionally terse approximations of bibliographic references.
 The optional reference key is a human-readable identifier that is unique to each item and which is used to link to more comprehensive bibliographic information.
 To this end, the reference key should be the name of a directory containing any files related to the item, such as BibTeX/RIS entries as well as PDFs and notes.
-For example, your directory structure might look like this:
+Continuing with the previous example, your directory structure might look like this:
 ```
 .
 |-- refs.txt